remap/ndn-flow/design/docs/app-consumer-timestamp.rst

         The face that AppConsumerSequenceNumber instance uses to issue interest.

     - `keyChain`
         The KeyChain that AppConsumerSequenceNumber instance uses to verify received data.
-It is recommended to use the KeyChain set up by Bootstrap, which is tracking updates in the trust schema.
+While it's not necessary to use this class with a KeyChain set up by a Bootstrap instance, it is recommended to do so since it's tracking updates in the trust schema.

     - `doVerify`
         Flag that controls whether receives data should be verified.
 It is recommended to use true but this can be disabled for testing purposes by setting to false.